live-codes/livecodes/docs/docs/features/sync.md

 A GitHub account is required.
 The user must give access to [(Private Repos) while logging in](./github-integration.md).

-The Sync UI can be accessed from the settings menu → Sync.
+The Sync screen can be accessed from the settings menu → Sync.

 ![LiveCodes Sync](../../static/img/screenshots/sync.png)